marca116/RepoMapper/README.md

 So a few hours ago, I had a different idea.
 I took the RepoMap and some of its related code from aider and I fed it to an LLM (Either Claude or Gemini 2.5 Pro, can't remember) and had it create specifications for this, basically, from aider's implementation.
 So it generated a very detailed specification for this application (minus the MCP bits) and then I fed that to, well, Aider with Claude 3.7, and it built the command-line version of this.

-I then used a combination of Aider w/Claude 3.7, Cline w/Gemini 2.5 Pro Preview & Gemini 2.5 Flash Preview, and Phind.com, and Gemini.com and Claude.com and ChatGPT.com and after a few hours, I finally got it sorted out.
+I then used a combination of Aider w/Claude 3.7, Cline w/Gemini 2.5 Pro Preview & Gemini 2.5 Flash Preview, and Phind.com, and Gemini.com and Claude.com and ChatGPT.com and after a few hours, I finally got the MCP server sorted out.
 Again, keeping in mind, Python isn't really my native tongue.

 ----------